sbowman/hermes/README.md

 # Hermes

-Hermes wraps the `database/sql` DB and Tx models in a common interface.
+Hermes wraps the `jmoiron/sqlx` *sqlx.DB and *sqlx.Tx models in a common interface, hermes.Conn.
+Makes it easier to build small functions that can be aggregated and used in a single transaction, as well as for testing.

 ## Usage